-Student has performed the test under the direction of the instructor following a written procedure.

-- a.
-Student is able to perform the procedure with help. - b.
-QC results are sometimes unacceptable.
+Student has performed the test under the direction of the instructor following a written procedure. a.
+Student is able to perform the procedure with help.

 - a.
 Follows written procedure with minimal assistance. - b.
 QC results are acceptable.

 - a.
 Performs tests or operates instruments independently seeking assistance in unusual situations - b.
 QC results are consistently acceptable and student identifies appropriate solution to problems.